Mexican Train Rules

 Any remaining dominoes are put in a pile and this becomes the boneyard.

-Select Starting Player for the round
+Select Starting Player for the Round

-Players randomly pick dominoes.
-Player with the highest value is the starting player.
-Play continues clockwise.
-In the next round, the player to the left of the starter becomes the new starting player for that round.
+- In the next round, the player to the left of the starter becomes the new starting player for that round.

 Mexican Train Step by Step Rules

-Start a Personal Train
+Starting a Personal Train

-Start Mexican Train
+Starting the Mexican Train

 Playing of tiles